Toyota Land Cruiser Prado: Fourth generation (J150; 2009)

 The fourth generation has been available in some markets since October 2009.
 There are two base variants, five-door and three-door.
 The five-door variant in the general market is offered in TXL & VXL grades – which are much more option-packed.
 This generation of Prado features advanced 4WD and an array of electronic gadgets.
 This generation of the Prado is offered in the US badged as the 2010 model year Lexus GX 460 with luxury trim.

 Depending on the market, the fourth generation is available with an under-floor mounted or rear door mounted spare wheel.
 For example, UK vehicles have the spare wheel mounted under the floor, while in Argentina the spare wheel is mounted on the rear door, leaving space for an auxiliary fuel tank, which is desirable in countries where long journeys in isolated areas may be required.
 Australia offered both options.
 The fuel capacity of the dual tank series four is 150 L (87 L in the main tank, 63 L in the auxiliary tank) compared to 179 L of the series three.

 The removable third-row three-seaters of the J120 were replaced by fold-into-floor seats which seat only two people – which is also responsible for a loss of cargo capacity, the reduction in dual fuel capacity and usable height in the cargo compartment.

-In some markets a 3 door variant referred to as the J155 was offered and could be equipped with most of the same features the 5 door came with.
+In some markets a 3-door, short wheelbase variant referred to as the J155 was also offered.
+This could be equipped with most of the same features the 5-door came with.

 On the higher end Kakadu and three-door ZR models, there are six camera positions enabling viewing to the front and down, to the side both front and rear, and to the rear.
 The engine remained the same, although the automatic gear change points were altered for maximum fuel economy rather than maximum performance, even in Sports mode.

 In June 2015, Toyota improved the petrol engine with dual VVT-i, increasing the power output by 5 kW to 207 kW and the torque to 381 Nm.
 The diesel engine was replaced with the smaller 1GD-FTV.
 Both engines were upgraded to the 6-speed Aisin AC60F automatic transmission.

 The second facelift was launched in Japan, Europe, Turkey and Australasia on 12 September 2017.

 Japan

-In Japan, the 1GR-FE engine and TZ trim was available from 2009 until June 2015.
+In Japan, the 1GR-FE engine and TZ trim was available from September 2009 until June 2015.
+The 3-door Prado for the Japanese market was discontinued.

-From June 2015 onward, the following engines and trim levels available are: